-Die Kammer is an Indie-Folk band formed by musicians Marcus Testory and Matthias Ambré.
+Die Kammer is an Indie-Folk duo formed by musicians Marcus Testory and Matthias Ambré.

 Their songs tell bizarre and morbid stories that are characterized by melancholy, transience and death, but also of an unwavering joy and lust for life.
 The narratives often include fine sarcasm and subtle social criticisms, drawing from personal experiences.

 These works are separated by seasons under a specific title.
 Die Kammer, currently in Season IV, began on October 13th 2018 under the title "Some T#ings Wrong."

 On the 50th anniversary of the moon landing, Die Kammer releases its video clip for the song "Second Man on the Moon".

 On tour through Germany and Austria with the new songs, Support: Romie.

 The fourth Album of Die Kammer appears, including 13 fully orchestrated tracks, Artworks based on Italian madhouses, photos taken by Seven Fennema.